sagar1024/LearnerPro/README.md

 # LearnerPro - Academic Performance Predictor

-This web application predicts the end result percentage of students based on their Continuous Internal Assessment (CIA) scores and Mid Semester Examination scores.
-It utilizes a Linear Regression model trained on historical student performance data.
+This web application predicts the students' academic result percentage based on their scores and attendance rate.
+It utilizes a simple Linear Regression model trained on historical student performance data.

 ## Getting Started